top of page

 • How are sentences determined?

 North Carolina operates under a policy of structured sentencing.
 Generally, a person's sentence depends upon the person's prior number and type of convictions.
 Please view the Structured Sentencing guidelines here.
-If you need more information, we highly recommend the short graphic novel "In Prison: Serving a Felony Sentence In North Carolina," written by James M. Markham of the UNC School of Government.
-They are sold online, or you can request a copy from your assigned Victim Witness Legal Assistant.

 • I have a prior conviction; can I have it expunged from my record?